 Best for members of the military: USAA

 - Limited in-person locations

-- Coverage backed by another insurer (usually Progressive)
+- Coverage backed by another insurer (Progressive)

 How we chose the best motorcycle insurers in Virginia